davetron5000/naildrivin5.com/_posts/2022-10-25-treat-rails-for-what-it-is-and-organize-code-by-structural-purpose.md

 and `app/reporting` to contain all the reporting.

-To entirely organize your app this way requires quite the configuration feat with Rails and would obviate may of Rails' benefits.
-It also creates a far more difficult-to-answer to the question of where code goes.
+To entirely organize your app this way requires quite the configuration feat with Rails and would obviate many of Rails' benefits.
+It also creates a far more difficult-to-answer question of where code goes.
 Is there an existing concept where this new code should go?
-I there an existing concept that is close, and if we rename it would this code go there?
+Is there an existing concept that is close, and if we rename it would this code go there?
 Or, does adding this code to an existing concept make that concept too complex such that it requires splitting up into two smaller concepts?